Connect with others who understand.

 Types of Small Cell Lung Cancer

-SCLC is almost always caused by smoking.
+SCLC is almost always caused by cigarette smoking.
 These tumors grow more quickly and aggressively than NSCLC, making them harder to treat.
 People with SCLC often do not have a very good disease outlook, although how well treatment works depends on how early the cancer was diagnosed.
 There are two main subtypes of SCLC — small cell carcinoma and combined small cell carcinoma.

 Small Cell Carcinoma